The Gut–Brain Connection

 The Emotional Dimension: What Gabor Maté Teaches Us

-Through Compassionate Inquiry, a therapeutic approach developed by Dr. Gabor Maté, we begin to see that stress isn’t just what happens to us, it’s what happens within us when we’re unable to express or process what we feel.
+Through Compassionate Inquiry, a therapeutic approach developed by Dr. Gabor Maté, we begin to see that stress isn’t just what happens to us, it’s what happens inside the body when emotional pressure has nowhere to go.

-From this lens, gut symptoms like IBS, reflux, bloating, diarrhoea, pain, are not just malfunctions to fix, but messages from the body.
+From this lens, gut symptoms like IBS, reflux, bloating, diarrhoea, and pain are not just malfunctions to fix, but signals from the body.

 They invite curiosity, not control.